(By: Tasala Tahir)

 Immediately, Nguyen begins typing furiously, needing mere minutes to produce a “more to come” post on theScore website.
 She also sends out a push notification to subscribers of the app: “Watch: Markieff Morris ejected for kicking Mason Plumlee in the groin.”
 It’s a bare-bones version of the story at this point, but enough to let readers know what happened as close to “instantly” as possible.

 This is the seventh article Nguyen has written tonight.
 You could say she’s a die-hard hoops fan.
-The charming 23-year-old, with her dark wavy hair and contagious smile, lives and breathes basketball.
+The charming 23-year-old, with her dark wavy hair and a contagious smile, lives and breathes basketball.
 She graduated from Ryerson’s School of Journalism last summer, and now sits in the War Room sporting light ripped jeans and a Raptors T-shirt from her impressive collection of NBA shirts and jerseys.
 Her bedroom is filled from top to bottom with NBA memorabilia, including photos, posters, action figures, phone cases, blankets, slippers, bags, basketballs, hats, and bobbleheads.
 This is the room she always wanted as a child, but couldn’t have because her mother prefers “something boring, like from an Ikea catalogue.”

 Nguyen’s most prized possessions are her four signed Jonas Valanciunas jerseys – the old home white, the old red one, the black-and-gold OVO version, and the new blue Huskies jersey.
 She recalls skipping a third-year TV production class to get her second “Big Val” jersey signed at an afternoon meet-and-greet.
 “I had never cut a class my entire life, but I had to do it this time because he’s my favourite Raptor.”